Travel Destinations

 • Alopi Devi Mandir: It is yet another unique shrine in Prayagraj.
 Unlike most of the traditional temples in India which have a deity’s idol at the centre, it has a palanquin (doli).

 If you want to check the trains between stations, you can easily do so using the RailMMitra platform.
+Using this service you can track all the trains that run between two given stations.

 Delhi to Varanasi